athinanyen/Web-Developmet/README.md

 * using let you cannot redeclare a varible in javescript
 * in var varible, you can give the value to the varible after or before the declaration
 * in let varible, you should give the value to the varible after the declaratiion.
+* An operator is capable of manipulating a certain value or operand.
+* expotentiation = **

 #### let vs. const vs. var